mzhang28/sspaper/main.typ

 #definition[Homotopy group of a spectrum][]

-== Eilenberg-MacLane spaces and their spectra
+== Eilenberg-MacLane spectra

 There is a construction known as the Eilenberg-MacLane space, which forms an $Omega$-spectrum.
 Using the representability theorem due to @brown_cohomology_1962, this spectrum exactly represents ordinary cohomology.
 Additionally, prior work by @LFEilenbergMacLaneSpacesHomotopy2014 brought Eilenberg-MacLane spaces to HoTT.
-Thus, these spaces are incredibly convenient to work with when constructing spectral sequences.
+Thus, these spaces are incredibly convenient to work with when constructing spectral sequences within type theory.
+In this section we will summarize the definition and the properties of Eilenberg-MacLane spaces without proof.

 #definition[$K(G, 1)$][For some group $G$, let $K(G, 1)$ be a type defined by the higher inductive type found in $section$3.1 of @LFEilenbergMacLaneSpacesHomotopy2014.]